elifesciences/tech-team/adr/00011-python-containerisation.md

-# Python application building and deployment
+# Python application building and deployment using containers

 Date: 2019-01-30